-Molgradex is an inhaled formulation of recombinant human GM-CSF that is being developed for the treatment of nontuberculous mycobacterial (NTM) lung infection in both non-cystic fibrosis (CF) and CF-affected individuals.
-NTM is estimated to affect approximately 50,000 to 80,000 individuals in the U.S, the most common types involving Mycobacterium avium complex (MAC), and Mycobacterium abscessus.
-NTM lung infections are a considerable therapeutic challenge due to the unique ability of these bacteria to evade the normal killing mechanisms of alveolar macrophages, a type of immune cells responsible for killing bacteria in the lungs.
-NTM infections often become chronic and require long courses of multiple antibiotics, and despite the aggressive treatment regimens, treatment failure rates are high, and recurrence of infection common.
+Molgradex is an investigational inhaled formulation of recombinant human GM-CSF.
+It is being evaluated for the treatment of nontuberculous mycobacterial (NTM) lung infection in people living with cystic fibrosis (CF) and NTM infection in people who do not have CF. NTM is estimated to affect approximately 50,000 – 80,000 individuals in the U.S, the most common types involving Mycobacterium avium complex (MAC) and Mycobacterium abscessus.
+NTM lung infections are a considerable therapeutic challenge due to the unique ability of the bacteria to evade the normal killing mechanisms of alveolar macrophages (a type of immune cells responsible for killing bacteria in the lungs).
+NTM infections often become chronic and require long courses of multiple antibiotics and, despite the aggressive treatment regimens, treatment failure rates are high and recurrence of infection common.

-AeroVanc is an inhaled formulation of vancomycin, and is being developed for the treatment of persistent methicillin-resistant Staphylococcus aureus
+AeroVanc is an investigational inhaled formulation of vancomycin.
+It is being evaluated for the treatment of persistent methicillin-resistant Staphylococcus aureus

-AeroVanc has been granted Orphan Drug Designation and Qualified Infectious Disease Product, or QIDP, status for the treatment of persistent MRSA lung infection in CF patients in the United States.
-The Orphan Drug Designation makes AeroVanc eligible for seven years of exclusivity from approval in the United States, and ten years of exclusivity in the European Union and the QIDP designation makes AeroVanc eligible for an additional five years of exclusivity in the United States.
+In the U.S., AeroVanc has been granted Orphan Drug Designation and designated a Qualified Infectious Disease Product (QIDP) for the treatment of persistent MRSA lung infection in people living with CF. The Orphan Drug Designation makes AeroVanc eligible for seven years of exclusivity from approval and ten years of exclusivity in the European Union.
+QIDP designation makes AeroVanc eligible for an additional five years of exclusivity in the U.S.

 Savara Nasdaq Opening Bell Ceremony - July 23, 2018×